advil64/voyage-into-the-unknown/readme.md

 ![Plot](graphs/question_5_1.png)

 As you can see the Manhattan distance had the lowest run time out of all the other heuristics.
-To make sure that this data is supported we re-ran our loop with $p=0.4$ this time which was the threshold for solvability as we saw before.
+To make sure that this data is supported we re-ran our loop with $p=0.4$ this time.
 The bar plot is shown below.

 ![Plot](graphs/question_5_4.png)

 From this plot we see that our initial observation holds true even when we increase our blocking probability to $0.4$.
-Though there are significantly more unsolvable grids.
+Though there are more unsolvable grids.

 **Question 6**: Taking $dim = 101$, for a range of density $p$ values from 0 to min $(p_0; 0.33)$, and the heuristic chosen as best in Q5, repeatedly generate gridworlds and solve them using Repeated Forward A*.
 Use as the field of view each immediately adjacent cell in the compass directions.
 Discuss your results.
 Are they as you expected?
 Explain.